 and PLEASE stick to the month’s theme… which for March is ‘Norman’s bunny’. **

 As I’ve been involved in others in the past (entering, organising and judging – I was the 2015 H.E.
 Bates Short Story Competition Head Judge!), I launched my own competition in September 2015.
-As a fan of micro-fiction, I invite you to send me your 100-word stories (excluding title) – a ‘drabble’ – with the chance to win some of my online creative writing courses (details and entry form below).
-The prizes are a choice of three courses (or 2,000-word free edit) to the winner, two courses to the second placed and one course of the third placed choice, plus up to three honourable mentions (depending on quantity / merit of entries) per month winning free entry coupon code to my entering writing competitions course or a free 1,000-word edit.
+As a fan of micro-fiction, I invite you to send your 100-word stories (excluding title) – a ‘drabble’ – with the chance to win some of my online creative writing courses (details and entry form below).
+The prizes are a choice of three courses (or 2,000-word free edit) to the winner, two courses (or 1,500 words) to the second placed, and one course (or 1,000 words) to the third placed choice, plus up to five highly commendeds (depending on quantity / merit of entries) per month winning free entry coupon code to my entering writing competitions course or a free 1,000-word edit.

 - Fee: there is no fee for entering this competition.
 I enjoy reading flash fiction… and giving away prizes!

-- Word count: You must stick to the 100-word count, not less, not more or you will be disqualified (again, at least one has been each month!).
+- Word count: You must stick to the 100-word count, no less, no more, or you will be disqualified (again, at least one has been each month!).
 Bullet points do not count as words, neither do ellipses (e.g. ‘and… we’ counts as two words), and hyphenated words (e.g. well-known) count as one not two.
+(See ‘rules’ below.)